FDataLab/LLMQuantizationSurvey/README.md

 <a id="evaluation"></a>
 ## Evaluation and reported evidence

 The survey draws evidence from studies with different models, quantized tensors, calibration procedures, precision exceptions, and hardware.
-This repository does not combine their numbers into a leaderboard.
-[Reported results](docs/reported-results.md) records selected quantitative examples with the settings stated in the manuscript; all such results remain attributed to their original studies.

 | Paper or resource | Year in survey | Role in the survey |
 | --- | --- | --- |